 Welcome back to GabarIskuFilan—a radical feminist solo female travel blog that focuses on Black liberation!
 This is a blog where I document my experiences reconnecting with the African diaspora.
 In this blog post, I will discuss my honest experiences as a solo female traveler in Trinidad & Tobago.

-When did I go?
+When was I there?

 I was in Trinidad & Tobago from February 18th-March 3, 2020.
 I arrived at Piarco International Airport and made my way through immigration.
 I read somewhere that nearly 40,000 people descend onto the island every year.
 My travel company organized roundtrip airport transportation, so I was picked up and transported to my Airbnb where I’d be staying for three nights by myself.
 I arrived a week prior because it’s recommended to be in Trinidad on Wednesday before Carnival Monday.
 After Carnival, I spent 4 days in Tobago which was paradise!